 This method is better suited and is more commonly utilized for situations where the guitar is played in front of people to enhance and maintain consistency.
 However, here it’s not a matter of choice anymore, one has to wear straps.
 Their cost range is between five to thirty-five dollars.

 The options are either to have straps that you can tie to the headstock of your guitar or acquire acoustic guitar that contains strap buttons.
 The best thing is that most straps are made in such a way one can adjust to have the acoustic guitar at either a low or high position.

-Both the two position are good and are at the player’s disposal.
-This’s because, playing the guitar in low position proves to be cool and more comfortable for the player, however, playing it in high position gives him/her a better access to the neck of the acoustic guitar keeping it in a better overall position for playing.
-To make playing and practicing of your guitar more consistent, it’s recommendable to adjust the strap to an exact position your guitar would be, if you were sitting.
+Both two positions are good and are at the player’s disposal.
+This’s because, playing the guitar in a low position proves to be cool and more comfortable for the player, however, playing it in a high position gives the player better access to the neck of the acoustic guitar keeping it in a better overall position for playing.
+To make playing and practicing of your guitar more consistent, it’s recommendable to adjust the strap to the exact position your guitar would be if you were sitting.

 Playing the Chord:

 At this level, focusing on how to get the shapes down is just fine, since your left hand’s strength will arrive after some practice.
-Curving your fingers enough so that you play with the tips of your fingers should be something you aim reluctantly.
+Curving your fingers enough so that you play with the tips of your fingers should be something you aim for reluctantly.
 Such a practice assists the fingers at work to maintain position and avoid muting the surrounding strings.
-Acoustic Guitar Video Lessons

 Playing G Chord: